mlohmann/music-search-extension/README.md

 5. Click "Load unpacked" button that appears after enabling Developer mode
 6. Select the directory containing the extension files

+## Usage
+1. Once installed, highlight any text, right click, then select your prefered search method
+2. You can open the extension options to select only your favorite streaming services

 ## Important Notes

 - The extension needs to remain in the same location on your computer after installation